The following are just a few of the databases you might try to identify primary documents in American History.

-Use some or all of the following keywords that will help you identify primary documents that we have in our collection.
-The generic Library of Congres subject heading for primary documents is sources.
+Since the terms "primary documents" or "primary sources" are not Library of Congress (LC) subject headings, these are not the best keywords to use.
+Instead, use some or all of the following keywords that will help you identify primary documents that we have in our collection.
+The generic LC subject heading for primary documents is sources.
 Here are some of the most helpful keywords to use:

 The trick is to combine one or more of these keywords with whatever topic you are researching.
 For example: